spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/gateways.md

 ## Create a Virtual Network in the Azure Console

 Log in to the [Azure portal](https://portal.azure.com/) and create a [Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNet).
-Ensure the VNET contains the following network settings.
+Ensure the VNet contains the following network settings.

 1. Three subnets.
 Each of the subnets should have a minimum of **333 available IPs**.
 (Note: 333 IP's are required if you want to use Azure Container Networking Interface (CNI) networking and